graphql-aspnet/graphql-aspnet.github.io/docs/advanced/subscriptions.md

 ```

 :::note
-The max receiver count can easily be set in the 1000s.
-There is no magic bullet as to an appropriate value.
-It all depends on the number of events you are expecting, the number of subscribers and the workload of each event in your application.
+The max receiver count can easily be set in the 1000s or higher.
+There is no magic bullet in choosing an appropriate value.
+It all depends on the number of events you are expecting, the number of subscribers, the workload of each event and the hardware available to your application.
 :::

 ### Event Multiplication

 Think carefully about your production scenarios when you introduce subscriptions into your application.
 As mentioned above, for each event raised, each subscription monitoring that event must execute a standard graphql query, with the supplied event data, to generate a result and send it to its connected client.

-If, for instance, you have `200 clients` connected to a single server, each with `3 subscriptions` against the same field, thats `600 individual queries` that must be executed to process a single event completely.
+If, for instance, you have `200 clients` connected to a single server, each with a subscription against the same field, thats `200 individual queries` that must be executed to process a _single event_ completely.
 Even if you call `SkipSubscriptionEvent` to drop the event and send no send data to a client, the query must still be executed to determine if the subscriber is not interested in the data.
-If you execute any database operations in your `[Subcription]` method, its going to be run 600 times.
-Suppose your server receives 5 mutations in rapid succession, all of which raise the event, thats a spike of `3,000 queries`, instantaneously, that the server must process.
+If you execute any database operations in your `[Subcription]` method, its going to be run 200 times.
+Suppose your server receives 5 mutations in rapid succession, all of which raise the event, thats a spike of `1,000 queries`, instantaneously, that the server must process.

 Balancing the load can be difficult.
 Luckily there are some [throttling levers](/docs/reference/global-configuration#subscriptions) you can adjust.